diogobor/XlinkCyNET/README.md

 ↪ Map cross-links on high-resolution structures through PyMOL.

+↪ AlphaFold is possible to be used to retrieve protein structures.

 ### Automation

 &#8618; XlinkCyNET supports Cytoscape Automation from both commands and CyREST by providing ten different commands: <br/>